 Life in the backcountry will authenticate some of life's truly happy moments.
 With snow crunching underfoot breaking the silence of the serene wilderness, the inhale of cold smoke and exhale of adrenaline as peaks become your podium… At times like these, the world stops.
 Christopher McCandless wrote, “happiness is only real when shared”, and sooner or later you will be introducing prospects to the backcountry club.
-Whether it is friends, family or that special someone who wonders if "backcountry" is actually code for "strip club", you are going to want your prospects to be schooled on backcountry safety.
+Whether it is friends, family or that special someone, you are going to want your prospects to be schooled on backcountry safety.
 Because no matter how knowledgeable you are, there is very little direction you can give when buried in an avalanche.

 Ortovox Zoom+ comes with a harness and cord that keeps everything attached.

 The Ortovox Zoom+ Transceiver is the perfect tool for beginners learning methods and techniques for locating a burial victim.
 It is extremely use friendly, here's why:

 It's the most basic of transceivers, with only 2 buttons: on/off & send/receive.
 Pretty hard to mess this one up!.

 When you switch from transmit to receive, a diagram on the screen reminds the user to search using the single person search technique in a zig-zag pattern, just incase there is nobody else to give direction.
 There is a five point light indicator to show which direction the signal is coming from, with audio cues to indicate when you should be into your find search.

 LED light indicators in 5 directions and a large proximity display.